lblod/verkeersborden-harvester/README.md

 ## Output
 In output folder.
 * Codelists for https://data.vlaanderen.be/ns/mobiliteit#Verkeersbordconcept, https://data.vlaanderen.be/ns/mobiliteit#Vekeersbordcategorie, https://data.vlaanderen.be/ns/mobiliteit#VerkeersbordconceptstatusCode
 * Verkeersborden along with image data ready to be loaded in to a mu.semte.ch application with file service enabled.
+You need only to ingest this file (codelists are there)